Chris Brown Feels Betrayed By Quavo Dating Karrueche Tran

 Word is Brown went out of his way to promote Migos’ recent album well before it proved to be a smashing success.
 Back in March, in a Billboard magazine article about the group, Brown gushed, “Y’all my real friends and brothers.
 I bought your album three times.
 I spent my own money and s***.
 I’m proud of you n***as.
 I would never hate on you n***as.”

-That was then and this is now, after word leaking that Quavo and Tran having been spending time together for a while now.
+That was then and this is now, after word leaked that Quavo and Tran having been spending time together for a while now.

 “Quavo is a fan of Chris’ music and would love to have a drink with him to talk about things if Chris is that upset about him dating his ex,” said a source.
 “He is not scared of Chris at all.
 Quavo is not afraid of anyone and would fight for his new girl.
 He has respect for Chris, but won’t back down from dating Karrueche.”

-The two were first romantically linked earlier this month after being spied leaving his concert together.
+The two were first romantically linked earlier this month after being spotted leaving his concert together.

 Brown is now reported to be convinced that his ex’s recent attempts to serve him with a restraining order was all part of her plan to go public with her relationship with Quavo with him completely out of the picture.